anviljs/anvil.js/README.md

     * footer appends the following string to the final output ONLY.
     * If header-file or footer-file is provided, the file will be read and the contents used
     * this section was added to support adding boiler plate text headers to minified/gzipped output

+* name
+    * for projects with a single file output, this will replace the name of the output file
+    * for projects with multiple file outputs, you can provide a lookup hash to over-write each specific file name

 There's also another option called justCoffee that will cause anvil to maintain all output in coffeescript instead of compiling it to js.